justinlietz93/FullyUnifiedModel/README.md

 ### A. Goal

 Achieve autonomous, expert-level mastery across diverse domains (e.g., Mathematics, Logic, Coding, Language, Visual Perception, Introspection) using **minimal training data** (target: 80-300 inputs).
-The aim is to outperform large-scale models (like 700B parameter LLMs) in accuracy and speed, while operating **efficiently on constrained hardware** (specifically, a Linux workstation with AMD Threadripper PRO 5955WX, MI100 32GB VRAM, 7900 XTX 24GB VRAM, 512GB RAM).
+The aim is to outperform large-scale models (like 700B parameter LLMs) in accuracy and speed, while operating **efficiently on constrained hardware**.

+*   **Hardware Context (Development & Validation):** The specific hardware configurations mentioned throughout this document (Linux workstation with AMD Threadripper PRO 5955WX, MI100 32GB VRAM, 7900 XTX 24GB VRAM, 512GB RAM, 6TB SSD) represent the author's (Justin Lietz) test environment.
+These are **not rigid requirements** for FUM deployment but serve as the platform where the model's theoretical foundations are validated.
+Notably, the predecessor model, AMN (Adaptive Modular Network), has already been successfully validated up to a 10-unit model size on this hardware, demonstrating the feasibility of the core concepts.
 *   **Why Minimal Data?** Unlike LLMs requiring terabytes of data and vast pre-training, FUM aims for human-like learning efficiency, inferring complex patterns from sparse examples.
-This reduces reliance on massive datasets and computational resources.
+This reduces reliance on massive datasets and computational resources, making advanced AI potentially achievable within the constraints of the development hardware.
+The design philosophy balances a minimal seeded structure during initialization with knowledge purely learned from these minimal examples (see Section 6.B for details).

 ### B. Core Philosophy

 Mimic the efficiency (human brain ~20W) and adaptability of biological brains by employing a **hybrid architecture**.
 This contrasts with monolithic architectures like Transformers used in most LLMs.

 1.  **Sparse Spiking Neural Networks (SNNs):**
     *   Chosen for inherent **temporal processing** (information encoded in spike timing, not just rate), potential for massive **energy efficiency** (neurons only compute when they spike, targeting >1M-fold savings vs. LLMs), and **biological plausibility**.
 High sparsity (target: 95%) drastically reduces the number of active connections, further saving computation and memory compared to dense ANNs/Transformers.
+Includes both excitatory and inhibitory neurons (typically 80:20 ratio) for stability and balanced dynamics.
 2.  **Emergent Knowledge Graph:**
     *   A dynamic graph structure replaces fixed layers or a predefined coordinator network. **Why?** This allows relationships between concepts and domains to emerge organically from neuron interactions and learning feedback, fostering adaptability and cross-domain knowledge transfer without manual design.
 This differs significantly from the fixed, layered structure of most deep learning models.
 3.  **Tensor-based Computation:**
-    *   Leverages frameworks like PyTorch for efficient batch processing of certain operations (e.g., graph analysis, SIE calculations) and seamless integration with GPU acceleration (ROCm), complementing the SNN's event-driven nature.
+    *   Leverages frameworks like PyTorch for efficient batch processing of certain operations (e.g., graph analysis, SIE calculations, clustering) and seamless integration with GPU acceleration (ROCm), complementing the SNN's event-driven nature via a carefully managed hybrid interface.

 ### C. Key Differentiators vs. Broader Machine Learning Landscape

 FUM's design choices distinguish it not only from LLMs but also from various other ML paradigms:

 *   **vs. Deep Learning (ANNs, CNNs, RNNs, Transformers):**
     *   **Neuron Model:** Uses spiking (LIF) neurons processing information temporally, unlike rate-based ANUs (ReLU, sigmoid, etc.).
+Incorporates heterogeneity and intrinsic plasticity.
-    *   **Learning Rule:** Primarily uses local, biologically plausible STDP and reinforcement (SIE), not global backpropagation.
+    *   **Learning Rule:** Primarily uses local, biologically plausible STDP (for both excitatory and inhibitory synapses) modulated by reinforcement (SIE) via eligibility traces, not global backpropagation.
     *   **Architecture:** Dynamic, emergent graph structure vs. fixed, layered architectures.
+Includes structural plasticity.
     *   **Data/Energy:** Aims for significantly higher data and energy efficiency.
     *   **Adaptability:** Built-in structural plasticity vs. generally static architectures requiring retraining.
 *   **vs. Traditional ML (SVMs, Decision Trees, k-NN, etc.):**